aerospike/aerospike-client-c/README.md

 #### [libuv 1.8.0+](http://docs.libuv.org)

 libuv has excellent performance and supports all platforms.
-The client does not support async TLS (SSL) sockets when using libuv.
+If using libuv and TLS (SSL), OpenSSL 1.1.0 or greater is required.
 Use `install_libuv` to install on Linux/MacOS.
 See [Windows Build](vs) for libuv configuration on Windows.

 #### [libev 4.24+](http://dist.schmorp.de/libev)

 libev has excellent performance on Linux/MacOS, but its Windows implementation is suboptimal.
 Therefore, the C client supports libev on Linux/MacOS only.
 The client does support async TLS (SSL) sockets when using libev.
 Use `install_libev` to install.

 #### [libevent 2.0.22+](http://libevent.org)